serverless/blog/posts/2017-07-24-anatomy-of-a-serverless-app.md

     * [Create an IAM User](http://docs.aws.amazon.com/lambda/latest/dg/setting-up.html#setting-up-iam)
     * [Install and setup AWS CLI](http://docs.aws.amazon.com/lambda/latest/dg/setup-awscli.html)

 The AWS setup is necessary so that we can deploy our serverless application on AWS Lambda.
-After creating the AWS IAM user, you will have to [configure the credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/) to give access to the Serverless Framework, for creating and managing resources on your behalf.
+After creating the AWS IAM user,  we'll have to [configure the credentials](https://serverless.com/framework/docs/providers/aws/guide/credentials/) to give access to the Serverless Framework, for creating and managing resources on our behalf.

 You can use either of the options to configure the credentials: